wwqrd/housebert/README.md

 Energy monitor Arduino sketch for jeelib compatible boards.

-The setup consists of two boards, one running the `basestation` software, and the other running the `sensornode` software.
+The setup consists of two boards, one running the `base_station` software, and the other running the `sensor_node` software.

+## Requirements

+1. Two jeenode compatible boards, with RFM12B circuits.
+  - The __base station__ also requires an ENC28J60
+  - The __sensor node__ requires a breakout board for your CT sensor.

+I'm using a [nanode "gateway"](http://www.nanode.eu/), with the extra jeeport header soldered on for a [RFM12B board](http://jeelabs.net/projects/hardware/wiki/RFM12B_Board), and a plain old jeenode with a bespoke breakout board for the CT sensor.

-## Base Station
+## Base Station (base\_station/base\_station.ino)

 The base station receives data over RFM12B and makes it available via a JSON API, it's not particularly smart about it.

-It runs on an Arduino (specifically, jeenode) compatible board with an RFM12B and an ENC28J60.

-I'm using a [nanode "gateway"](http://www.nanode.eu/), with the extra jeeport header soldered on for a [RFM12B board](http://jeelabs.net/projects/hardware/wiki/RFM12B_Board)

 ### Setup